akshayvinodd/Layoff-Data-Analysis/README.md

 Layoffs Over Time : Peaked around late 2020 and 2023, possible due to covid 19 and economic downtimes and declined through 2024 ownwards, also there is a low layoff count from 2021 to 22 due to post covid recovery boom

-Fund Raising By Company : The US dominates the fund raising suggesting US companies are primary drivers of the economy and the indian companies are at the second place
+Countries With Most Layoff : The United States and India rank among the top countries with the highest number of layoffs

 Layoffs By Stages : Post-IPO, Series B and C are at the top, these staged companies are large enough to have significant headcount but may still be unprofitable, making them especially vulnerable when market condition tighten